 Adolescents who begin using cannabis before the age of 14 are four times more likely to become addicted by the time they are adults.

 The good news is that teens do listen to their parents.
 One of the key reasons they choose not to use drugs is because they know their parents don’t approve.

 There are many resources available for parents that can help you:

-- Understand the health risks of youth marijuana use
+Understand the health risks of youth cannabis use

 Resources for Parents

 Know the Facts / What Parents Should Know (English version)

 (Also available in Cambodian, Chinese, Korean, Laotian, Russian, Somali, Spanish, Vietnamese)

 A Parent’s Guide to Preventing Underage cannabis Use

 The National Institute on Drug Abuse website has the following available: